breezy-weather/breezy-weather/INSTALL.md

 You should now be able to install Breezy Weather from your client.

-Important note: If you add the F-Droid or Google Play flavor from our repos but you also have the Izzy repo installed, you should use a F-Droid client that supports pinning which repo you want to get updates from to avoid getting unexpected updates for the Standard flavor from the Izzy repo.
-To our knowledge, only the nightly build of the official F-Droid client currently supports it.
+**Important note:** If you add the F-Droid or Google Play flavor from our repos but you also have the Izzy repo installed, you should use a F-Droid client that supports setting which repo you want to get updates from, to avoid getting unexpected updates for the Standard flavor from the Izzy repo.
+This feature is called “preferred repo” in the official F-Droid client (v1.20.0 and later).